Intervention types in causatr

 The table below summarises which combinations are supported and which are rejected with an informative error.
 The restrictions reflect genuine architectural limits of the density-ratio framework, not implementation gaps.

-static() All treatment types All treatment types Binary, categorical Binary only
+static() All treatment types All treatment types Binary, categorical All types Binary only

 threshold() Continuous Continuous — (mixed pushforward)